Uzbekistan and the Silk Road

-  Arrival in Tashkent followed by city sightseeing tour including Independence Square, the Amir Timur (Emperor Tamerlane) monument and the Khazrati Imam complex.
-Evening performance at the Tashkent Navoy Opera.
+Arrival in Tashkent followed by city sightseeing tour including Independence Square, the Amir Timur (Emperor Tamerlane) monument, the Khazrati Imam complex and open-air railway museum (the largest in the former USSR).

 Morning journey across the desert on the new high speed Afrosiab service – 214 miles in 130 minutes.
-Our city tour visits the remains of the old city dating from the 7th Century BC and destroyed by Genghis Khan, the medieval city with its impressive Registan Square, Ulugh-beg’s astronomical observatory and the museum of wine.
+During a city tour, we visit the remains of the old city dating from the 7th Century BC and destroyed by Genghis Khan, the medieval city with its impressive Registan Square, Ulugh-beg’s astronomical observatory and the museum of wine.
 Our accommodation here is a small family run guest house.

 Drive to the birthplace of Tamerlane.
 Shakhrisabz is a UNESCO World Heritage Site and a thriving, bustling town.
 Return to Samarkand for overnight.